geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ### Introduction

-What follows are reults from a two-year USDA funded study that considered the use of low-cost vegetation indices such as aerial NDVI as a potential addition to overall N management strategies specific to sugarcane production in Louisiana.
+What follows are results from a two-year USDA funded study that considered the use of low-cost vegetation indices such as aerial NDVI as a potential addition to overall N management strategies specific to sugarcane production in Louisiana.
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across various wavelengths of the electromagnetic spectrum.
 In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes occurring in the field.
 While vegetation indices like NDVI have been applied in agriculture, the primary disadvantage of these methods has traditionally been their cost and complexity.

-Study Goals
+### Study Goals
-Our primary goal is this two-year study was to determine to what extent low-cost aerial NDVI might be correlated with variable N rates applied to sugarcane.
+Our primary goal is the study was to determine to what extent low-cost aerial NDVI might be correlated with variable N rates applied to sugarcane.
 A secondary goal was to determine to what extent time-series analysis of low-cost NDVI imagery might be used to predict yield potential in sugarcane.

 We asked two questions: